The evolution of humanity’s best friend.

 A recent discovery

 An exciting discovery of an 18,000-year-old puppy specimen was made in a remote part of north-east Siberia.
-It was found in a tunnel that was dug into permafrost, and being completely frozen it is almost perfectly preserved.
+It was found in a tunnel dug into permafrost.
+Being completely frozen, it is almost perfectly preserved.
 Genome analyses showed that the specimen was male and 2-months-old at the time of its death.

 What’s most exciting is researchers in Sweden, studying one of the specimen’s ribs cannot separate it from a modern wolf, Pleistocene [Ice Age] wolf or dog.

 Professor of evolutionary genetics Love Dalén and researcher Dave Stanton at the Centre for Palaeogenetics have commented that one reason why it might be difficult to say what it is exactly, is because this animal is right there at the divergence time.

 ‘So it could be a very early modern wolf or very early dog or a late Pleistocene wolf.
 If it turns out to be a dog I would say it is the earliest confirmed dog.’